VirgilSecurity/virgil-pure-wordpress/README.md

 Navigate to your Pure application panel at [Virgil Dashboard](https://dashboard.virgilsecurity.com/), press "BEGIN ROTATION PROCESS", then “SHOW UPDATE TOKEN” button to get the `UPDATE_TOKEN`.
 Insert the `UPDATE_TOKEN` into the field at the Virgil Pure plugin tab.

+This can be used when a database is known to be breached.
+For security reasons, we recommend proactively updating records every one week.

 ### Recovery (optional)

 When you need to deactivate the Pure plugin, you can go through the Recovery process via the Wordpress dashboard and